-After a pot of “french pressed” coffee (hitting the spot) and a thorough tour of base camp, we were ready to go kayaking, cuz, that’s why I’m here, right?
-Our guides were excellent, giving us a quick tutorial on the kayaks and preparing us for what we can expect on our first paddle.
+After a pot of french press coffee (hitting the spot) and an orientation tour of base camp, we were ready to go kayaking, cuz, that’s why I’m here, right?
+Our guides were excellent, giving us a quick tutorial on the kayaks and preparing us for what we could expect on our first paddle.

-Paddling with my guy in a double kayak made for a sturdier ride, it also gave me confidence knowing that he was behind me, just in case.
+Paddling with my guy in a double kayak made for a sturdier ride.
+It also gave me confidence knowing that he was behind me, just in case.
 It wasn’t long before we encountered our first whale, followed by dolphins, seals and eagles, not to mention one very pesky Steller sea lion!
 Trying to dodge him was not an easy task.
-It was our quick reacting guide who distracted the sea lion by slapping her paddle in the water, shouting to us “keep paddling!”
+It was our quick-reacting guide who distracted the sea lion by slapping her paddle in the water, shouting to us, “keep paddling!”

-Our sleeping quarters were not the usual, pup tent style.
-Noooo, these are roomy canvas tents, built on wooden platforms, complete with beds, cosy bedding, surrounded by forest with views of the ocean.
-In other words, I wasn’t complaining; I love my creature comforts, that said, it’s the 21st century, how is it that we still have outhouses?!
+Our sleeping quarters were not the usual pup tent style.
+No, these are roomy canvas tents built on wooden platforms, complete with beds, and cozy bedding, surrounded by forest with views of the ocean.
+In other words, I wasn’t complaining; I love my creature comforts; that said, it’s the 21st century; how is it that we still have outhouses?!
 Urrrrgh!
-Don’t worry, I survived!
+Don’t worry.
+I survived!

 We paddled along the coastline, exploring a variety of kayaking routes for three days.
-So many highlights to mention, but for me, taking in the wildlife and hanging out at our unique lunch spots, with delicious food was the best!
-Oh, and my pesky friend the Steller sealion, he scared the shit out of us but made for a funny story in the end.
+So many highlights to mention, but for me, taking in the wildlife and hanging out at our unique lunch spots with delicious food was the best!
+Oh, and my pesky friend, the Steller sea lion, he scared the shit out of us but made for a funny story in the end.

-Our days went quickly, and it was finally another water taxi to the quaint town of Telegraph Cove for our last night, where we would all enjoy a well deserved hot shower and flushing toilets, praise the lord!
+Our days went quickly, and it was finally another water taxi to the quaint town of Telegraph Cove for our last night, where we would all enjoy a well-deserved hot shower and flushing toilets, praise the lord!
 For a city slicker like myself, this was a once-in-a-lifetime experience.